cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- He will suggest [[Vallaki]] though
 - [[Ireena Kolyana|Ireena]] refuses to go until her father is buried
 	- She asks the PCs to help [[Ismark Kolyanovich|Ismark]] deliver the body to [[Donavich]]
-		- No one else in town has been brave
+		- No one else in town has been brave enough to help

 #### [[Mad Mary]]'s Visit
 - This is for if the PCs don't take the bait to visit [[Mad Mary]]